 The Format Table states that this parameter consists of one or more columns of data, with each row delimited by parentheses “(“ and “)”.
 All rows must contain the same number of entries (columns).
 At least one row shall be included.
 Default is illegal when Format Table is used.

-…to:
+The column entries shall be of Type Float, UI, Integer, String or Boolean.

+Type Tap is illegal under Table.
+If only one Type is provided, then all Table entries shall be of the specified type.

+(Type <type>)

+For Table only, Type can also be used to designate the entries for each column.
+In this case, type entries shall be given for each column in the Table:

+(Type <type1> <type2> <type3> ...)

+Labels is an optional leaf within Table and it is followed by a String entry for each column in the Table.
+Quoted null entries are permitted.
+Labels shall be positioned immediately before the first row in a Table and are of the form:

+(Labels <"label1"> <"label2"> <"label3"> ...)

+If Table is used for a Reserved Parameter, the rules for the number of columns and their meaning are described in the Reserved_Parameters section.

+The EDA tool and the executable model file shall always transmit the entire contents of a table through the AMI_parameters_in or AMI_parameters_out string (defined in Section 10.2 and illustrated in the examples below).
+Only the parameter name and values in the table are included in the parameter string.
+The values in each row of the table are flattened into a single row of values without the parentheses surrounding each row when producing the parameter string.

+For Usage Out and InOut, the number of rows returned by the executable model file may differ from the number of rows documented in the AMI parameter definition file, but a minimum of one row shall be returned.
+Multiple AMI_GetWave calls are not required to return the same number of rows.
+For Usage Out, a one-row Table is required in the AMI parameter definition file to serve as a template for single and multi-row tables.
+This can be used by the EDA tool to reconstruct a sequence of data values returned by the executable model file into a table with as many rows as needed, and optionally for parameter initialization before being replaced by the actual Table data returned by the executable model file.

+…to (additions shown in red; removals not indicated):

 Format <data_format> <data> or <data_format><data>:

 Format defines the context or arrangement of the data being presented to the the EDA tool.
 For Usage In and Usage InOut, the EDA tool may accept data provided by the user according to the Format specified in the .ami file.
 Format is required, except for the <data_format> selection of Value as noted below.
 The word “Format” as part of the Format <data_format> <data> sequence is optional.
-Unless otherwise noted, Usage Out arguments or data of Type Value or Default provided as Format are effectively ignored by EDA tools.
-However, Format may determine how data is presented to the user by the EDA tool, particularly when data is returned by the executable model file (for example, data of Type Table).
-Data of Usage Dep, Usage Info or Usage Out shall not be passed to the executable model file by the EDA tool, unlike data of Usage In or InOut, which shall always be passed to the executable model file by the EDA tool.
+Unless otherwise noted, Usage Out arguments are effectively ignored by EDA tools.
+However, Format may determine how Usage Out data is presented to the user by the EDA tool, particularly when data is returned by the executable model (for example, data of Format Table; see “Table” below).
+Data of Usage Dep, Usage Info or Usage Out shall not be passed to the executable model by the EDA tool, unlike data of Usage In or InOut, which shall always be passed to the executable model by the EDA tool.

 Valid entries for the <data_format> and <data> fields are: